 Some commentators are already touting Theresa May’s snap election as Brexit referendum 2.0 and are dutifully preparing to reboot Project Fear as the spectre of a “disastrous hard Brexit” is predictably conjured up.
 They seem to be wilfully ignorant of the unknown but growing number of recanting Remainers who are just waiting to throw their weight behind our now certain exit from the EU.
 The scales have fallen from their eyes and they now see that the emperor wears no clothes.

-They won’t get fooled again, and come June 8th, they will have their revenge.
+Come June 8th they will have their revenge.